haydn/ornament/CONTRIBUTING.md

 ## Working with the Dummy App

-The dummy app's "app/assets" configuration includes this path:
+The dummy app has these additional configuration paths setup:

-    ../../lib/generators/ornament/templates/app/assets
+    app/assets          - ../../lib/generators/ornament/templates/app/assets

-The dummy app's "app/views" configuration includes this path:

-    ../../lib/generators/ornament/templates/app/views
+    app/views           - ../../lib/generators/ornament/templates/app/views

-The dummy app's "vendor/assets" configuration includes this path:
+    config/initializers - ../../lib/generators/ornament/templates/config/initializers
+    config/locales      - ../../lib/generators/ornament/templates/config/locales

-    ../../lib/generators/ornament/templates/vendor/assets
+    vendor/assets       - ../../lib/generators/ornament/templates/vendor/assets

-This means you can modify the files in the generator template and see the changes in the test app without re-running the generator.
+This means when you're running the dummy app you can see changes made in the generator template directory without re-running the generator.

-However, you'll need to re-run the generator if you make changes to this file:
+The one exception is the `_defaults.css.scss` file.
+If you make changes to this file you'll need to re-run the settings generator:

-    lib/generators/ornament/templates/app/assets/ornament/_defaults.css.scss

-When you run the generator, use this command to ensure you only regenerate the settings files:

-    rails g ornament --development -f
+    rails g ornament:settings -f

 ## JavaScript Guidelines